ohClaire/ideabox-group-project/README.md

 ## Page Demo
 ![Example of button functionality](https://media.giphy.com/media/rxkhdjpUekW9SHgyL5/giphy.gif)

+## Workflow
+- This project was completed by mob coding.
+The number commits is not a clear representation of the work that each member contributed because everyone actively participated in writing each line of code.
+We did research throughout the project sessions while brainstorming solutions.
+This team worked well together, considered each member's ideas, and took initiative asking for help from mentors and cohortmates.

 ## Possible Future Extensions
 - Allow users to add a comment to their idea cards.